 Best Books on Learning Disabilities

 This is a really helpful post from The Children’s Book Writer on books covering learning disabilities.
-If you have any suggestions of other good books on this topic, please leave a comment.
+If you have any suggestions for other good books on this topic, please leave a comment.
 Thank you!

 “One of the best and easiest ways to inform yourself about your child’s learning disability is by reading a good book on the subject.
-There is a ton of literature available about learning problems, so it may be a bit of daunting task to choose something to start with.
+There is a ton of literature available about learning problems, so it may be a bit of a daunting task to choose something to start with.
 Luckily, there are many informed parents and specialists out there who have already waded through this flood of information, so you don’t have to dive in on your own.
 The following is a list of written resources that have made it past the critical gaze of those in the know:

 1. No Easy Answers: The Learning Disabled Child at Home and at School, Sally L. Smith, $23 (paperback)

 This has been the book that parents of learning disabled children have turned to for more than fifteen years now.
 Smith is the parent of a learning disabled child, the founder and director of the Lab School, and an education professor at the American University, so she’s extremely well-qualified to write about this subject.
 The book covers a wide range of information, including a look at how learning disabilities are diagnosed and tips on how to make sure your child is getting the education he or she deserves.
 The updated version includes sections on the Individuals with Disabilities Education Act (IDEA), ADD, and ADHD.

 2. All Kinds of Minds: A Young Student’s Book About Learning Abilities and Learning Disorders, Melvin D. Levine, $28.70